-The "File system check exit code is 8" error will occur not only on internal hard drive but also on external hard drive.
-It is caused by numerous reasons including virus attack, sudden power failure, catalog file corruption, invalid volume header, etc. How to fix “File system check exit code is 8” error on macOS Mojave 10.14/High Sierra 10.13/Sierra?
-In this post, we will share four effective solutions.
+The "File system check exit code is 8" error is especially found at the time of system check.
+This error has a great chance to occur on both internal hard drives and external hard drives.
+How to fix “File system check exit code is 8” error on macOS Mojave 10.14/High Sierra 10.13/Sierra?
+In this post, we will share six effective solutions.

 Tutorial to recover data from the corrupted drive that has "File system check exit code is 8" error on Mac

 Step 1: Download iBoysoft Mac Data Recovery, and then double click the installation package to launch this software.
-(We needn't install the software by dragging the package to Applications folder.)file system verify or repair failed'
+(We needn't install the software by dragging the package to the Applications folder.)